 Protecting Your DIY Vision: Seven Things Creative Spaces Need to Know

-At a recent gathering of artists running DIY spaces, I heard a lot of confusion and uncertainty about the lay of the legal landscape.
-Watch this space over the next weeks as I pen a blog series that answers questions many spaces are having and elaborates on these top issues for DIY creative spaces.
+At a recent gathering of artists running DIY spaces, we heard a lot of confusion and uncertainty about the lay of the legal landscape.
+Watch this space over the next weeks as we pen a blog series that answers questions many spaces are having and elaborates on these top issues for DIY creative spaces.

 1. Your Use of the Space Needs to Match Your Zoning Classification

 In most cities, you can run an Internet search to double-check that your space is zoned for the type of activity that you conduct.
 If you cannot find a quick answer online, you may need to call the building and permit department to find out.

 Pay closest attention if you are a work/live space.
 If you run your space out of a residential area, and your space is zoned for residential use, be aware of the limitations to how many non-related people can be living in the same space.
 For industrial spaces that are zoned for mixed use, check to ensure that you have zoning for residential use and that your space has been issued a certificate of occupancy.